-Russo/McEntee Academy provides the following family, school, district, and community resources to assist students:
+Russo/McEntee Academy provides the following family, school, district, and community resources to assist students: A Student Success Team (SST) responds to the concerns of classroom teachers and parents in regards to the

-- A Student Success Team (SST) responds to the concerns of classroom teachers and parents in regards to the academic and behavioral needs of students; and develops and monitors action plans to support learning. - Parent training is provided by Russo/McEntee staff, district, and community organizations to better help parents support their child's academic progress. - Teachers can provide workshops for parents on building literacy skills and math skills at home. - Teachers meet with parents of students who are at risk of not meeting grade-level standards to share strategies for supporting their learning at home. - Monthly Principal Coffee gatherings are educational opportunities attended by 30 parents or more.
+- A student success reall (SST) responds to the concerns of classroom teachers and parents in regards to the academic and behavioral needs of students; and develops and monitors action plans to support learning. - Parent training is provided by Russo/McEntee staff, district, and community organizations to better help parents support their child's academic progress. - Principal's monthly newsletter provides important information and updates - Teachers can provide workshops for parents on building literacy skills and math skills at home. - Teachers meet with parents of students who are at risk of not meeting grade-level standards to share strategies for supporting their learning at home. - Monthly Principal Coffee gatherings are educational opportunities attended by 30 parents or more.
 The principal uses these gatherings to teach parents about their rights and responsibilities as public school parents.
 She discusses grade-level standards, the accountability system and of course, how the parents can be active participants in their children's education.
-Speakers on a variety of topics are brought in to present to parents. - Russo/McEntee also has a robust group of parents who participate in the school PTA - Parent-teacher conferences, walk-a-thon, Think Together before and after school care, and counseling intern program allows for many opportunities for parents to participate in their child's educational journey - There are also opportunities for the parents to participate in programs like Los Dichos
+Speakers on a variety of topics are brought in to present to parents.

-Parents are also encouraged to volunteer in the classroom and on the field trips with the students.
+- Russo/McEntee also has a robust group of parents who participate in the school PTA - Parent-teacher conferences, walk-a-thon, Think Together before and after school care, and counseling intern program allows for many opportunities for parents to participate in their child's educational journey - There are also opportunities for the parents to participate in programs like Los Dichos program - Parents are also encouraged to volunteer in the classroom and on the field trips with the students. - Think Together program assists students before and after school with homework and enrichment activities